• Skip to primary navigation

 #5.
 Weather

-Every country has its unique weather condition.
-Some countries across the world experience humid and hot weather and snow are unheard of while others are extremely cold.
+Every country has its unique weather conditions.
+Some countries across the world experience humid and hot weather and snow is unheard of while others are extremely cold.

 Research has proven that our bodies respond differently to temperature changes.
 Studying in a country where the weather is unfriendly to you may affect your overall productivity.